xplore3/xdata3/packages/adapter-sqlite/README.md

-# SQLite Adapter for ElizaOS
+# SQLite Adapter for Xdata3OS

-A lightweight SQLite adapter for ElizaOS that provides persistent storage with vector embedding support, relationship management, and caching capabilities.
+A lightweight SQLite adapter for Xdata3OS that provides persistent storage with vector embedding support, relationship management, and caching capabilities.
 Designed for embedded applications and local development.

 ## Features